FlossyFish63943/minite/README.md

-# minite
+# Minite

-**minite** is a lightweight, open-source toolchain for working with Minecraft mods across versions.
+**Minite** is a lightweight, open-source toolchain for working with Minecraft mods across versions.

 Its first component, the resolver, focuses on answering one brutally practical question: